noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 - title (type: string): this is the title of column, shown in the table header
 - component (type: string): this is the name of the component that should render parts of a dataset.
 Components must be registered before they can be used in a configuration, see [Vue Components](./vue-components.md) and [Web Components](./web-components.md) on how to create and register new components
 - class (type: string): additional CSS classes that should be applied to the table column.
 This is useful e.g. to define the width of a column
-- propertyMappings (type: Record<TargetPropertyName, PropertyPath>): this property defines how data from the API is mapped to Data Browser components.
+- objectMappings (type: Record<TargetPropertyName, PropertyPath>): this property defines how data from the API is mapped to Data Browser components.
 The `PropertyPath` defines the path to a property inside the API data.
 The `TargetPropertyName` defines the attribute name under which that property content is provided to the Data Browser component.
 For the first entry we see that the value of property `SubType` of the `Article` dataset should be handed over to the `CellComponent.StringCell` component as attribute named `text`.
   For the second entry we see that the items of the array `SmgTags` should be passed to the component as attribute `items`.
 If you take a look at the [ArrayCell component](../../databrowser/src/domain/cellComponents/components/cells/arrayCell/ArrayCell.vue) you will see that that component expects the attributes (properties in Vue) `items`.
 Using this mechanism it is possible to decouple dataset property names from component attributes.
 - There is another optional property that can be used in the table view definition, called `params` (type: Record<string, string>).
 That property can be used to provide static data to a component, e.g. the `separator` for the [ArrayCell component](../../databrowser/src/domain/cellComponents/components/cells/arrayCell/ArrayCell.vue) that is used to join data.